 - Weatherproof Rating

-While this consideration isn’t important if you’re installing a ceiling fan indoors, it will matter if you’re planning on installing a fan in an outdoor or screened-in porch.
+While this consideration isn’t important if you’re installing a ceiling fan indoors, it will matter if you’re planning on installing a fan in an outdoor ceiling or screened-in porch.
 Look for models that highlight weatherproof fan blades.
 Specifically, you’ll need to consider whether you need a wet-proof or damp-proof ceiling fan.
 While both are safe around moisture, damp-proof is not rated for direct contact with water.
 In contrast, wet-proof fans can get wet.

 Ceiling fans can usually be operated in one of two ways: manual pull chains or remote control.
 Pull chains can allow you to change the fan’s speed as well as manually control the lighting if you opt for a ceiling fan model that includes lighting.
 But a remote control gives you the freedom to comfortably control your fan without having to be right underneath it.
+With some ceiling fans, you can choose to install a wall control option that operates as a switch, but a remote-controlled one is less tedious.
+Some even pair with your smart home devices, like the Timber Smart Ceiling Fan.

 Since most people install ceiling fans inside an existing light fixture, one of the most popular fan accessories is a lighting kit.
 Some ceiling fan models come standard with lighting kits, but you can also purchase these separately.
 Another important accessory is an angled ceiling adapter which helps you mount a ceiling fan on an angled ceiling.